-This is a well appointed traditional cottage, with fantastic views from the top of the garden, and an annex room set up as a games room TV room.
+This is a well appointed traditional cottage, with fantastic views from the top of the garden.

 Priest End in Chapel Stile dates back in part to the 16th century, and is a traditional, stone-built, whitewashed cottage located next to the Church; The Great Langdale Holy Trinity, and once used to accommodate visiting priests.
 The slightly elevated position provides good views over the nearby cottages to the surrounding fells.
 With nearly 400 years of history the cottage has some fantastic features with beamed ceilings, stone-flagged floors and a stone turned staircase.